ryandeussing/jimhopper/_sexual-abuse-of-boys/potential-long-term-effects.md

 Some of the long-term effects of sexual abuse are related to the development of gender identity.
 Again, years ago number of clinicians' case studies indicated that male survivors of childhood sexual abuse may experience:

-* Attempts to "prove" their masculinity by having multiple female sexual partners, sexually victimizing others, and/or engaging in dangerous or violent behaviors (e.g., Bruckner & Johnson, 1987; Lew 1988)
+* Attempts to 'prove' their masculinity by having multiple female sexual partners, sexually victimizing others, and/or engaging in dangerous or violent behaviors (e.g., Bruckner & Johnson, 1987; Lew 1988)
 * Confusion over their gender and sexual identities (e.g., Nasjleti, 1980; Bruckner & Johnson, 1987; Johnson & Shrier, 1987; Dimock, 1988; Lew, 1988; Myers, 1989; Gilgun & Reiser, 1990)
 * Sense of being inadequate as men (e.g., Dimock, 1988; Lew, 1988; Myers, 1989; Pierce & Pierce, 1985)
 * Sense of lost power, control, and confidence in their manhood (e.g., Myers, 1989)